Student

 • Networking

 Who you know is as important as what you know.
 Internships are a great opportunity to meet people in your field and make connections.
-Keep in mind, many companies hire former interns as full-time employees!
+Keep in mind, that many companies hire former interns as full-time employees!

 • Work Flexible Hours